Locations:

 If you already have back pain problems, pregnancy is likely to make them worse.
 So if pregnancy is in your near future, now’s the time to plan, Dr. Stephens says.

 Before you ditch birth control, consider taking up exercises designed to strengthen your core, she says.
-And people who have a BMI > 25 (have overweight) are at higher risk of back pain in pregnancy, so talk to your doctor about a weight-loss plan before trying to conceive.
+And having a BMI > 25 (have overweight) puts you at higher risk of back pain in pregnancy, so talk to your doctor about a weight-loss plan before trying to conceive.
 If you’re already expecting, save these prevention tips for your next pregnancy — and keep reading for ways to get relief this time around.

 Advertisement